dr-natetorious/TIM-7241-Constructive_Research_Design/Week8_UserAcceptTest/Readings/README.md

 ![didactic.png](didactic.png)

-## I3D: a new dataset for testing denoising and demosaicing algorithms (2020)

-Bonanomi, C., Balletti, S., Lecca, M. et al. I3D: a new dataset for testing denoising and demosaicing algorithms.
-Multimed Tools Appl 79, 8599–8626 (2020). [doi](https://doi-org.proxy1.ncu.edu/10.1007/s11042-018-6396-4).
-[I3D.pdf](I3D.pdf).

-When cameras capture a frame, there is an encoding from RGB to CFA (Color Filter Array) that introduces variability in lighting and color values.
-Researchers mitigates these issues with I3D algorithms that seek to reduce the variability between two frames.

-Typically Demosaicing (frame construction) and Denoising (external noise) are seperate processes.
-The authors propose a mechanism that unifies both scenarios within the same broader operation.

 ## Toyota Smarthome (2019)

 S. Das et al., "Toyota Smarthome: Real-World Activities of Daily Living," 2019 IEEE/CVF International Conference on Computer Vision (ICCV), 2019, pp. 833-842, [doi](https://doi-org.proxy1.ncu.edu/10.1109/ICCV.2019.00092).
 [ToyotaSmarthome](ToyotaSmarthome.pdf).